Beyond Bias Training (BBT), Race Reflections’ flagship course, will soon be available for online completion!

 *Tools, strategies and methods to reduce structural harm including anti-racist tool

-Learners will have 3 months to complete the course.
+Learners will have three months to complete the course.
 The course is suitable for all helping professionals, teachers, medical staff, managers and others with an interest in psychology, mental health, social justice AND anti-racism.

 The course is priced at £399 for non-members and £199 for Race Reflections’ members.